 IMMERSE in Orlando

-IMMERSE in Downtown Orlando (Photo: Vine and Light)
+IMMERSE in Orlando (Photo: Creative City Project)

 IMMERSE prides itself on being interactive, inspiring and — of course — immersive.
-Here, you'll witness everything from breakdancing to ballet and small ensembles to full orchestras, not to mention large-scale art installations, mind-bending displays that invite you to become part of the spectacle, and much more.
-Most programming is appropriate for all ages, too, with the last two hours each night delving into PG-13 territory.
+Here, you’ll witness everything from breakdancing to ballet and small ensembles to full orchestras, not to mention large-scale art installations, mind-bending displays that invite you to become part of the spectacle, and much more.
+Most programming is appropriate for all ages, too, with the last two hours of each night delving into PG-13 territory.

 Dr. Phillips Center for the Performing Arts in Orlando